Vorhersage Details

 24h Zusammenfassung

-changes were observed among the other numbered active regions.
+Only minor changes were observed in the three numbered active regions on

 Vorhersage